My Eight-Armed Obsession

 We wandered by Saxelby Cheesemongers and ran into a smiley Ann who happily gave us a very ripe piece of Cremont, a Vermont Butter and Cheese company cheese that was too gooey to sell, but right in its sweet spot for enjoying with Sancerre.
 We were thankful to have some amazing cheese to slather on toast points as the octopus cooked.

 My hunch that the miso would stop the wine in its tracks was correct.
-The Sancerre lingered on my palate, seemingly Dinner-and-Wine-225x300separating and enhancing each ingredient in the glaze.
+The Sancerre lingered on my palate, seemingly separating and enhancing each ingredient in the glaze.
 With parallel flavors such as the Asian pear in the salad, the wine also did well to counteract the sharpness of the ginger and bitter watercress.

 I have a feeling that I’ll be uncorking this wine a lot over the summer.
 Perhaps I’ll take a bottle on a jaunt to the campus on Staten Island where Damsels in Distress was filmed, and hopefully find a BYOB Sri Lankan restaurant while I’m there.